thuml/Timer-XL/README.md

 <img src="./figures/motivation.png" alt="" align=center />
 </p>

-💪 Grounded in forecasting principles, we advocate extending the context length in the time series field.
+💪 Grounded in forecasting principles, we advocate **extending the context length** in the time series field.

 💡 We propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.

 🌟 We present Timer-XL enhanced by a universal **TimeAttention** as an extra-long version of generative time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)).

-🏆 Timer-XL achieves **state-of-the-art** on both supervised performance and generalization capabilities as a one-for-all large time series model.
+🏆 Timer-XL achieves **state-of-the-art** on both supervised performance and generalization capabilities as a one-for-all large time-series model.

 ## What is New

-> For our previous large time series model, please refer to [**Tim**e-Series-Transform**er** (Timer)](https://github.com/thuml/Large-Time-Series-Model)
+> For our previous work, please refer to [**Tim**e-Series-Transform**er** (Timer)](https://github.com/thuml/Large-Time-Series-Model)

 ### Model Architecture